Application Approval Criteria

-Any felony convictions or misdemeanors for theft of property, violence, drug violations, injury to persons, damage to property, sexual offenses, even if currently serving deferred adjudication, convicted or case pending will result in application being denied (see page 4).
+Any felony convictions or misdemeanors for theft of property, violence, drug violations, injury to persons, damage to property, sexual offenses, even if currently serving deferred adjudication, convicted or case pending will result in application being denied (See Below: Unacceptable Criminal Backgrounds).
 Any deferred sentence will be considered a conviction.

 Approved applications remain in good standing for a period of ninety (90) days from the approval date.
 If the lease is not signed and/or the applicant fails to occupy an apartment within the viable time period, the application must be resubmitted for verification and approval and a new application fee must be paid.

 - All Felonies within 7 years will be automatically denied.